 Friday 15th May – 33998 deaths – we all know that’s not right

-I went to have a look at the Government briefing today, because I haven’t watched it since Sunday – it’s the same old BS day after day.
+I went to have a look at the Government briefing today because I haven’t watched it since Sunday – it’s the same old BS day after day.
 But, ARRRGGGHHHH!
 Matt Hancock – I literally cannot stand to watch him.
-He is abhorent.
+He is abhorrent.
 So I can’t really make any comment on what was said.
 Blah blah blah probably.

 Anyway, got to just get over myself.

 So, if you don’t want to see me out there…don’t watch 🙂